-Notice of No Auditor's Review of Amended and Restated Condensed Interim Consolidated Financial Statements
+Notice of No Auditor's Review of Condensed Interim Consolidated Financial Statements

-In accordance with National Instrument 51-102, the Company discloses that its external auditors have not reviewed the accompanying condensed interim consolidated financial statements of Entourage Health Corp. (formerly WeedMD Inc.)
+In accordance with National Instrument 51-102, the Company discloses that its external auditors have not reviewed the accompanying condensed interim consolidated financial statements of WeedMD Inc.

 The accompanying condensed interim consolidated financial statements (unaudited) of the Company have been prepared by management and approved by the Audit Committee and the Board of Directors of the Company.